Sounds from Space

 #00003

 Sputnik 2 was the first spaceship which brought an animal in space.
 The elliptical orbit had an apogee of 1770 km and an apogee of 320 km.
-The dog named Laika lived for one week and part of the downlink telemetry was her heartbeat.
-Like Sputnik 1 this satellite transmitted on 20.005 MHz and on 40.010 MHz.
-This recording was provided by Alois DL3PD.
+Sputnik II circulated the Earth in 103,7 minutes.

 Nov 3rd 1957